 This is the world we are living in today!
 It's changing by the nanosecond, and the people that will do best are the ones who have the wellness skills, emotional intelligence and flexible minds to adapt.

-The open-skill sport of tennis - by virtue of network connectivity patterns built through play - may just help our junior players build brains wired to "skate to where the puck is going to be", in the words of Wayne Gretzky.
-While at present we are not aware of any specific studies on this topic - there's a reasonable neuroscientific case to be made.
+The open-skill sport of tennis - by virtue of network connectivity patterns built through play the words of Wayne Gretzky.
+While at present we are not aware of any specific studies on this topic